madeeldevops/ml-preprocessing-templates/README.md

 # learn-sagemaker
-# These code are the simplification for the Learn SageMaker on Packtpub.
+# These are the simplified code for the Learn SageMaker on Packtpub.